-The President of Faso communicates with the National Assembly and with the Chamber of Representatives, either in person, or by the messages which he has read by the President of the National Assembly or by the [President] of the Chamber of Representatives.
-Out of session, the National Assembly or the Chamber of Representatives meets specially to this effect.
+The President of Faso communicates with the Assembly of the Deputies of the People and with the Chamber of Representatives, either in person, or by the messages which he has read by the President of the Assembly of the Deputies of the People or by the [President] of the Chamber of Representatives.
+Out of session, the Assembly of the Deputies of the People or the Chamber of Representatives meets specially to this effect.

-The President of Faso is the Supreme Head of the National Armed Forces; in this capacity, he presides over the Superior Council of Defense.
+The President of Faso is the Supreme Head of the Popular Armed Forces; in this capacity, he presides over the Superior Council of Defense.

-He appoints the Major General Head of State of the Armies.
+He appoints the Commander in Chief of the Popular Armed Forces.